Arhaan/PlanIt/README.md

 ## Why should I use it?

 Are you a student?
 A professor?
 An entrepreneur?
 None of these?
-Then this app is for you?
+Then this app is for you.

 I have come across various day planners.
 But none of them has been able meet my needs.
 So I am trying to build this customizable daily planner.
+This is still a work in progress

 ## Features